Free Case Evaluation

-Burn injuries are some of the most horrific and traumatizing injuries a human being can bear; serious burns are painful, disfiguring, psychologically damaging and often fatal.
-Severe burn victims often face months of painful medical procedures and rehabilitation, and may face years – or even a lifetime – of emotional damage.
-Severe injuries such as burns can significantly change your life and your loved ones’ lives.
+Burn injuries are some of the most physically and psychologically traumatizing injuries a human being can experience.
+Severe burns are painful, disfiguring, emotionally damaging and sometimes fatal.
+Burn injury patients often face months, or even years, of painful medical procedures and rehabilitation, as well as potential emotional suffering.
+Catastrophic injuries like burns can significantly change the lives of both the victim and their loved ones.

 Burns are not always localized injuries.
-They usually affect many parts of the body, sometimes the whole body, causing damage to the skin, muscles, nerves, bone and blood vessels.
-Some of the many types of personal injury cases our South Carolina burn accident lawyers handle include clients who suffer these types of burns:
+They can affect many parts of the body, sometimes the whole body, causing damage to the skin, muscles, nerves, bone and blood vessels.
+Some of the types of personal injury cases our South Carolina burn accident lawyers handle include the following:

 - Inhalation burns.
 Inhaling smoke, toxic fumes or steam causes respiratory burns.
 If the ventilation is poor, the severity of the burn will likely be worse.

 - Electrical burns.
 High voltage wires, faulty electrical outlets and damaged electrical cords can cause electrical burns.
 Although the external burn may look minor, internal damage can be severe.

 - Chemical burns.
 Many compounds can cause chemical burns.
 Cleaning products, drain cleaners, battery fluids and the chemicals in swimming pools can cause internal and external burns that range from moderate to fatal (typically from accidental ingestion).

 What are the major causes of burn injuries?

 - Chemicals like gasoline, lye, or paint thinner